kaiesh/web3-js-builder/README.md

 ## Getting started

-Run `index.html` on a local PHP enabled server, or use https://web3jsbuilder.kaiesh.com/
+Run `index.html` on a local PHP enabled server.

+Refer to <https://www.github.com/kaiesh/connect-web3-wallets> for options that can be used to extend the auto-generated JS.

 ## Usage instructions